project-chip/connectedhomeip/docs/style/style_guide.md

 ### Terminal prompts

-If you need use a full terminal prompt with username and hostname, use the format of `root@{hostname}{special-characters}#`.
+If you need to use a full terminal prompt with username and hostname, use the format of `root@{hostname}{special-characters}#`.

 For example, when logged into a Docker container, you might have a prompt like